Why You Should Make Sure You Have A Strong Lease Agreement

 Terms of a Lease

 Typically, leases run for a 12-month period at a time.
 Unless stated in the lease agreement, most leases include a clause which allows the lease to be continued on a month-by-month basis.
-A month-by-month lease agreement is for a period of a month at a time which renews automatically every month until the lease agreement has been terminated by one of the parties.
-A 30-day notice period is normally required in order to terminate a month-by-month agreement.
-If it is the tenant who decides to terminate, the notice should be sent to you by mail or hand delivered.
+A month-by-month lease is also known as a month-to-month agreement, month-to-month lease, or month-to-month tenancy, and is a type of periodic tenancy.
+This arrangement is for a period of a month at a time and renews automatically every month until the lease agreement has been terminated by one of the parties.
+A 30-day notice period is normally required in order to terminate a month-by-month agreement, and such required notice periods should be clearly stated in the lease.
+If it is the tenant who decides to terminate, the notice should specify the desired termination date and be sent to you by mail or hand delivered.
 You have to give a good reason if you instigate the termination of a lease agreement.

 The Value of a Fixed-Term Lease

 A lease which ends on a fixed date gives more certainty to you as the landlord.
+A long-term lease provides stability for both landlord and tenant, ensuring clear contractual terms over an extended period.
 It indicates the precise end date for the tenancy, and no notice of termination is required.
 You cannot stipulate a rent increase with this type of lease.
 The advantage here is that neither party has to give notice to terminate the lease; it simply ends on the specified date.
 Similarly, the way the lease is written could stipulate a specific number of weeks, months, or years.
 It runs in the same way as a fixed-term lease with a specific end date, but it is drawn up in the lease agreement based on the number of weeks, months, or years.
+Procedures for how a tenant can leave early, including notice requirements and potential penalties, should also be clearly outlined in the lease agreement.

 Termination of a Fixed-Term Lease Agreement before the Lease Expires

-Once a fixed-term lease agreement period has been decided, it means your tenant has agreed to it so is therefore responsible for paying the rent for that particular specified period of time.
-If the tenant decides to vacate the premises before the term of the lease agreement has come to an end, then he or she is typically required to pay the rent for the remainder of the lease’s term.
+Once a fixed-term lease agreement period has been decided, it means your tenant is responsible for fulfilling all obligations set out in the lease or rental agreement, including paying the rent for the specified period of time.
+If the tenant decides to vacate the premises before the term of the rental lease agreement has come to an end, then he or she is typically required to pay the rent for the remainder of the lease’s term.
+Each tenant responsible under a written lease may be held accountable for these obligations.

 In some states, there may be a law that requires you, as the landlord, to act in good faith to find another tenant to take the place of the original one.
 If you can find another tenant before the end of the vacating tenant’s lease period, you cannot ask the previous tenant to pay the rent for the remaining period of the original tenancy as you would be then obtaining double the rent.